Brainilio/natours/README.md

 - Utility classes that can be globally used.
 - appError.js is a class to use operational errors @params 1: message, 2: statuscode
-- Email.js is a nodemailer file
+- Email.js is a file in which i use nodemailer.
+You can use this utility method everywhere if you want to send emails

 ## Error ?